elyssa-b/2016-04-13/README.md

-# Git DIB training part II
+# Git DIB training part 2

 This is an edit from github